DragonMinded/arcadeutils/arcadeutils/README.md

 This discards any data or changes applied after the truncation.
 When calling `write_changes()` the file will be resized accordingly to truncate it down.

+### search() method

+Takes a single bytes or FileBytes object and searches the current instance for those bytes.
+Returns the index of the first found occurence of those bytes if they are present or None of they are not.
+Note that much like `append()`, searching from another FileBytes will cause the entire file to be read before it is used as the search term.
+Optionally a start keyword argument can be supplied to specify an offset to start searching at.
+Optionally an end keyword argument can be supplied to specify an offset to stop searching at.

 ### write_changes() method

 Applies all append, truncate and update operations that were performed to the instance